 Entrants can obtain their reports from the OCDX log checking reports page .
 Any entrant can enter their callsign on this page to have a copy of the relevant report sent to the email address used to submit their log.
 Anyone having difficulty downloading the report (e.g. due to a change in their email address) should contact the contest committee at email@example.com .

-The 2021 Oceania DX Contest rules will be released in the next couple of weeks.
+The 2022 Oceania DX Contest rules will be released soon.
 We hope to see you all on the air in October!
 Any queries should be emailed to firstname.lastname@example.org .

 The successful running of the OCDX contest is a large team effort involving contributions from around the world.
 The log uploading, log checking and certificate production processes are now largely automated, but committee members and others still contribute many hours of effort each year to manage these processes along with writing up and publishing of the annual results, administering the sponsorship and distribution of plaques, and promoting the contest.